confio/cosmos-hd-key-derivation-spec/README.md

 ## Goals

 Until now we went through the status quo, describing various shortcomings that we have today due to historic reasons.
-A HD path schema for Cosmos' multi-chain world should:
+A modern HD path schema for Cosmos' multi-chain world
+should:

 1. Ensure users do not accidentally use the same public key on multiple blockchains.
 2. Avoid unnecessary path components originating from Bitcoin.
 3. Allow the use of a single Ledger app for many blockchains without having to update the app for new chains.

-The rest of this decument will desctibe a solution that achieves those goals.
+The rest of this document will describe a solution that achieves those goals.

 ## The Cosmos purpose

 As described above, using the 5 component path of BIP44 is not suitable.
-Luckily we can choose a new path format and remain fully BIP32 and BIP43 complient.
+Luckily we can choose a new path format and remain fully BIP32 and BIP43 compliant.
 BIP43 defines a HD path as `m / purpose' / *` with an integer purpose.
 The asterisk denotes an arbitrary sub path.

 Few different `purpose` values are used in the wild and there is no registry listing them.
-The ones found at the time of writing:
+The ones found at the time of writing are:

 | BIP43 `purpose` | Use case                | Reference                                                                                          |
 | --------------- | ----------------------- | -------------------------------------------------------------------------------------------------- |